What to do if you can’t make your last car loan payment

 3. Trade in your car

 Reach out to several dealerships to get quotes on trading in your car.
 There may be more affordable options available, and you can always shop around for quotes.
-Remember: You don’t have to buy a car from the dealership you trade in your car at.
-This means you can find a good deal on a vehicle that fits your budget and get the most money for your current car — even if it’s with different businesses.
+Remember: You don’t have to buy a car from the dealership where you trade in your car.
+You can find a good deal on a vehicle that fits your budget and get the most money for your current car at different businesses if needed.

 4. Sell privately

 While selling your vehicle with a loan does take some extra consideration, it can alleviate the stress of your current car and allow you to get a more affordable option.
-The car market is especially strong right now, so you will likely get a good price.
+The car market is currently strong, so you will likely get a good price.
 But selling your vehicle will mean the need for a new car.
 With a hot market, it may be challenging to find a vehicle for your specific needs and budget.

 5. Ask friends and family for help